Panel: “How Leadership Impacts Transformation Success”

 I’m a technology leader who’s spent the last 25+ years not just delivering software—but rethinking how it’s delivered.

-Today, I lead Parchment Technology at Instructure, guiding global teams across engineering, QA, agile leadership, and platform operations.
-My focus is on building high-performing, self-directed teams that work with clarity, autonomy, and a deep connection to business outcomes.
+Today, I lead Parchment Technology at Instructure, guiding global teams across Software Engineering, Quality Assurance, and Agile Leadership.
+My focus remains on building high-performing, self-directed teams that work with clarity, autonomy, and a connection to business outcomes.

-Over the past decade, my own journey has been just as transformative as the teams I lead and support.
-I’ve shifted from traditional project delivery to embracing a modern, product-focused operating model.
-Along the way, I’ve worked with senior leaders to drive meaningful change—introducing Agile, DevOps, Value Stream Management (VSM), and flow-based metrics to help teams deliver faster, more reliably, and with real purpose.
-But tools and frameworks are only part of the story—what I’ve learned is that real change comes from leadership: mindset, trust, and the ability to let go of old ways of working.
+Over the past decade, my journey has been as transformative as the teams I’ve worked with.
+I’ve moved from a traditional approach to project delivery to a modern, product-focused operating model—and helped others make that shift too.
+Along the way, I’ve worked with senior leaders to drive meaningful change by introducing Agile, DevOps, Value Stream Management (VSM), and flow-based metrics.
+These changes have helped teams deliver faster, more reliably, and with greater focus.

 Outside of my day job, I serve on the board of the Value Stream Management Consortium and mentor emerging leaders.
-I’m also a lifelong learner—since 2018, I’ve read nearly 200 books on product strategy, systems thinking, organizational design, leadership, and software delivery.
-This curiosity keeps me growing.
+I’ve supported mid-career professionals transitioning into tech and continue to guide leaders through community conversations and executive roundtables.

 Learn more from my mission, collaboration, and posts.